MIPT-Oulu/mCTSegmentation/README.md

 ## Data

-The data acompanying this paper can be downloaded as follows: `cd scripts && download_data.sh`.
+The data acompanying this paper can be downloaded as follows: `sh download_data.sh`.
 By default, it will create a folder in `DATA_DIR` that can be changed.

 ## Installation